Educational Opportunities for Medical Residents

 This one to two-week program provides residents with an introduction to population health.
 During the rotation, the Resident spends time shadowing clinical leaders to learn about the context for and the development and implementation of population health management programs.
 Partners Population Health accepts up to ten residents for this program each year.

-This one to two-year program is offered to graduating residents who are board eligible, beginning in July 2020.
+This one to two-year program is offered to graduating residents who are board eligible.
+The next fellowship will begin in July 2020 (applications are currently closed).
 In this program, the Fellow spends roughly 30% of his/her time doing clinical work, with the remainder of the time spent in didactic training and working closely with Partners Population Health clinical leaders.
 The objective is for the Fellow to gain an understanding of the context for population health and an expertise in developing, implementing and analyzing population health management strategies.

 - Applications Due: October 1, 2019